-Or when we must get stuff done around the house (still haven’t found the fairy who cooks, cleans and does all the laundry for me while I’m at work during the day), but the baby just wants that parent.
+Or when we must get stuff done around the house (still haven’t found the fairy who cooks, cleans and does all the laundry for me while I’m at work during the day), but the baby just wants a parent.

 As my wife and I can both attest, it can be quite frustrating.

 I try my best to keep the baby out of the wife’s hair when she’s trying to work.
 In the summer, that meant taking her for stroller trips to walk the dog or short trips to the park.

-So, when there is A LOT of work dear wife needs to complete, I tend to pack up the baby and we make a trip into town to Wal-Mart, the grocery store, or a fast-food restaurant, to minimize noise and distractions at home.
+I pack up the baby and journey to Wal-Mart, the grocery store, a fast-food restaurant, to minimize distractions at home.

 Can any one offer me other suggestions or tips from your partners about how they support you and your business?